-You went into healthcare to help people, who knew there’d be so many reports?
-Electronic health records can be a beast to sort through, which is why Mi7 is here to make sense of what you need to know.
-Today, we’ll be going over associated vs. unassociated when it comes to running reports. eClinicalWorks uses these terms in many of their standard reports.
+You went into healthcare to help people.
+Who knew there’d be so many reports?
+Electronic health records can give you a lot of information to sort through, which is why Ero Health is here to make sense of what you need to know.
+Today, we’ll be reviewing associated vs. unassociated when it comes to running reports. eClinicalWorks uses these terms in many of their standard reports.
 Without an understanding of what they mean, it can cause much confusion when trying to compare the various reports.

 When you run a report for a month, you have options for what payments you want to see included in the report: the associated or the unassociated payment.

 When you select associated payments, it will only show the payments that are associated with charges entered in the selected date range.
-This can help you see if you want to see payments just on the services for the selected date range.
+This can help you see payments just on the services for the selected date range.

-At Mi7, we have years of experience with eClinicalWorks reporting, and can assist you with your reporting needs, including custom logic for reports tailored just for your practice and what your accounting team would like to see.
+At Ero Health, we have years of experience with eClinicalWorks reporting, and can assist you with your reporting needs, including custom logic for reports tailored just for your practice and what your accounting team would like to see.
 To learn more, contact us today!